-These Smashed Red Potatoes have creamy centers and crispy, almost potato-chip-like edges.
-They’re easy make and completely addicting.
+These smashed red potatoes have creamy centers and crispy, almost potato-chip-like edges.
+They’re easy make and completely irresistible.

-Over the summer I shared my favorite crispy Oven-roasted Potatoes with you, and I have another favorite potato side dish for you today, one that’s EVEN CRISPIER: Smashed Red Potatoes.
+Last summer I shared my favorite crispy oven-roasted potatoes with you, and I have another favorite potato side dish for you today, one that’s EVEN CRISPIER: roasted smashed red potatoes.

 Have you ever had smashed potatoes before?
 Friend, they are sooooo good, and I’m genuinely SO excited for you to try them.

 They have these fabulous creamy centers and crispy, almost potato-chip-like edges.
-You make them once, and you’ll probably end up a little obsessed and find yourself making them constantly because they are *addicting*.
+You make them once, and you’ll probably end up a little obsessed and find yourself making them constantly because they are impossibly good.

 A Note on Potato Size